-- 7. First check to see if you are interacting with the active Shelf Manager. - You only need to make changes on the active Shelf Manager as it updates the backup with the network configuration changes via the redundancy interface.
-Use the cpld command and look for "Active" in the output of the command (see the underlined fragment of the output below).
-The cpld command reports the current state of the hardware redundancy signals on the ShMM, exposed through the on-ShMM PLD.
-(The on-ShMM PLD is a CPLD on the ShMM-500 and an FPGA on the ShMM-1500, but the register interface exposed by the cpld command is identical for both variants.)
+7. First, check to see if you are interacting with the active Shelf Manager.
+You only need to make changes on the active Shelf Manager as it updates the backup with the network configuration changes via the redundancy interface.
+Use the hwri command, and look for "Active" in the output of the command (see the underlined fragment of the output below).
+The hwri command reports the current state of the hardware redundancy signals on the ShMM, exposed through the CPLD on the ShMM-500 and through the FPGA on the ShMM-1500 and ShMM-700.
+The flags reported by the hwri command are identical for all three variants, though the actual register interface and bit layout is different among those variants.
 If you are not using the active ShMM, connect to the other ShMM device and repeat step 7: